coryroyce/emnist_letter_exploration_and_prediction/README.md

 Explore the EMNIST letter dataset with various dimensionality reduction techniques and visualizations, and then create an ML model to predict handwritten letters.

 # Project Overview
-1. Load and select subset of EMNIST Letter dataset
+1. EMNIST Letter Dataset
-1. Apply various dimensionality reduction techniques with visualizations
+1. Dimensionality Reduction Techniques
-1. Create an ML model for prediction
+1. ML Model
-1. Take hand drawn user inputs to create live predictions
+1. User Application
-1. Create interactive web app deployment
+1. Web Deployment

-# Loading EMNIST Dataset
+# Loading EMNIST Letter Dataset
 When exploring various was to import the EMNIST dataset we came across a pre-made Python library called [emnist](https://pypi.org/project/emnist/) which made loading the various sets of data into our project straight forward and simple.
 After a few custom functions we were able to generate quick visualizations of the letters along with their labels.

 ![Letter Data Visualization with Label](https://github.com/coryroyce/emnist_letter_exploration_and_prediction/blob/main/reference/labeled_image_A.png)